Munich, Germany

 People living in Munich were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Munich, it is important to pack warm clothing, as the winters can be quite cold.
 It is also a good idea to bring a raincoat and umbrella, as the city experiences a fair amount of precipitation throughout the year.
 Additionally, it is recommended to bring comfortable shoes, as the city is quite walkable.
-Finally, it is important to bring any necessary documents, such as a passport, visa, and any other paperwork required for the move," said one expat in Munich.
+Finally, it is important to bring any necessary documents, such as a passport, visa, and any other paperwork required for the move," explained one expat living in Munich, Germany.

 Where should I setup a bank account in Munich?